Nucleotide Adenosine Triphosphate ATP

 Adenosine Phosphates AMP, ADP and ATP

-These nucleotides can have different numbers of phosphate groups associated with the molecule, and the specific name of the nucleotide reflects its number of phosphate groups:
+Nucleotides can have different numbers of phosphate groups associated with the molecule, and the specific name of the nucleotide reflects its number of phosphate groups:

 • Adenosine monophosphate (AMP) consists of an adenine ring (the base), ribose (the sugar) and one phosphate group.